Taikocuya/ALX/README.md

 * `share/*/root` (replace the asterisk with any name you choose, i.e.
   `share/geae8p/root` or similar) for game data

-To obtain the game files, you need a corresponding game image (ISO or GCM) and [GCRebuilder](http://www.romhacking.net/utilities/619/).
+To obtain the game files, you need a corresponding image (ISO or GCM) and [GCRebuilder](http://www.romhacking.net/utilities/619/).
 Please do not ask for download links.